Residence Life Handbook

 • 24-hour notice must be provided to process the request.

-• Residents must ensure that their visitors observe college rules and regulations.
+• Residents must ensure that their guests observe college rules and regulations.

-• Residents will be responsible for all damage caused by their guest(s).
+• Residents will be responsible for the conduct of their guest(s).

 To ensure the safety and security of all residents and their guests, the following guidelines should be adhered to: